cloudmesh-community/book/chapters/linux/ssh.md

 ### SSH on Windows

-In case you need access to ssh Microsoft has furtunately updated their software to be able to run it directly from the Winodws commandline including PowerShell.
+In case you need access to ssh Microsoft has fortunately updated their software to be able to run it directly from the Windows commandline including PowerShell.

 However it is as far as we know not activated by default so you need to